Using Linux With WSL on Windows

 Get started with Linux within the comfort of your Windows system with WSL.
 Learn the essential WSL concepts.

-There are numerous ways to use Linux.
-You install it directly on the computer or dual boot it.
+There are numerous ways to use Linux commands on Windows.
+You can install Linux directly on the computer or dual boot it.

-But when you have been a lifelong Windows user, the above two method may seem risky.
+But when you have been a lifelong Windows user, the above two methods may seem risky.

 That's where you can take the easier route and use Linux inside Windows.
 Now, there are two ways for that as well: